mattkimber/cargopositor/README.md

 * `x_offset`: Amount to offset the result in the x dimension.
 * `y_offset`: Amount to offset the result in the y dimension.

+#### remove

+Removes any filled voxels in the input from the source object.
+Note that this is done for *all* voxels, not just mask voxels.

+The input will not be scaled - if it is smaller or larger than the source object, voxels will be removed starting from the (0,0,0) co-ordinate of both objects until the boundaries of the smaller are reached.

+Mask voxels will be preserved in this operation if they are not part of the object to be subtracted.
+If they are not wanted, perform a `produce_empty` on the result.

 #### Ignore Mask

 Sometimes you just want to combine two objects without using a mask.